The canonical representation of the Drinfeld curve: Preliminaries about the Drinfeld curve and statement of main result

 which is the compactification of the affine curve $C_Z$ defined by $xy^q-x^qy-1$.
 This curve has $q+1$ points at infinity defined by $XY^q-X^qY=0$, which are the points $[x:y:0]$ where $x,y \in \Fq$.
-As seen in \cite[Proposition 2.4.1]{bonnafe}, $C$ is a smooth projective curve of degree $q+1$.
-This allows us to consider the $\FF$-vector space of holomorphic differentials on $C$, which we will denote by $M=H^0\big(C,\Omega_C\big)$.
-By definition, $M$ has dimension $g(C)$ the genus of $C$, which by the genus-degree formula is $g(C)=\frac{q(q-1)}{2}$ \cite[Subsection 2.5.1]{bonnafe}.
-We also denote the function field of $C$ by $\FF(C)$, which consists of functions $C \longrightarrow \FF$ which are regular on a non-empty Zariski-open subset of~$C$.\\ \\ As explained in \cite{bonnafe}, $G=\slq$ acts on the left of the Drinfeld curve~$C$.
-For an element $g=\abcd \in G$, the corresponding curve automorphism is given by $\varphi_g$, defined as follows.
+As seen in \cite[Propositions 2.1.1 and 2.4.1]{bonnafe}, the projective curve $C$ is smooth and irreducible.
+Usually, we will simply write